CORONAVIRUS & YOUR STAY: Read about our response by clicking here.

-The small fishing village of Mousehole (pronounced Mow-zul!) neighbours Newlyn, is just a five-minute drive from Penzance town centre and provides ultimate peace.
+The small fishing village of Mousehole (pronounced Mow-zul!) neighbours Newlyn, is just a five-minute drive from Penzance town centre and provides ultimate peace if you stay in one of our Mousehole holiday cottages.
 While the harbour is a working one, it is nowhere near as busy as Newlyn and due to being a little further away from Penzance there is minimal through traffic.
 Despite its size, the village is home to some excellent restaurants, and a local pub alongside newsagents, a handful of coffee shops and a couple of boutique and craft shops offering hand made products.
-A great base for exploring Mount’s Bay, West Cornwall, Mousehole provides a haven away from any city life.
+A great base for exploring Mount’s Bay, West Cornwall, our Mousehole holiday cottages provide a haven away from any city life.

 Mousehole may be tucked away on its coastal road, but the surrounding area is rich with things to do and places to see.
 Of course, just ten minutes across the bay is the historic St Michael’s Mount and the village of Mousehole itself is a certified Area of Outstanding Natural Beauty.
 Porthcurno, a beach that is often considered the most beautiful in Cornwall, is less than ten miles away and the open-air clifftop theatre, the Minack, sits just above it.
 The village is surrounded by some of Cornwall’s favourite beaches in addition to Porthcurno, such as Marazion beach just a ten-minute drive away, with its long stretch of sand, direct views of the Mount, and beautifully clear waters.
 Travelling just 20 minutes to the opposite coast, you will find the popular village of St. Ives, surrounded by beaches that are perfect for sunbathing and surfing, with plenty of art galleries, restaurants and local craft shops in case the clouds appear.